-Re: Online counselling services for life prisoners
+Re: Online Counselling Services for Life Prisoners

-Thank you for your letter dated 14th of January 2016, sent by Luke Grant in your behalf.
+Thank you for your letter dated 14th of January 2016, written on behalf of the Hon David Elliott MP, Minister for Corrections.

 Unfortunately the service you refer to through Justice Health has been generally seen as being ineffectual as shown by the increasing rate of recidivism.
 Our proposal is fresh, modern and using proven technology for the benefit of all the community in this undeniably challenging situation.